 Kid Two and I were talking about making something like this since it was going to be Day 3 (on his 4 day rotation).
-He was “holding me prisoner” in my warm bathroom (we like to call it my sauna) and he was on the other side of the door, and we were just having a good old chit-chat.
-One thing lead to another, and the idea of these cookies came about.
-We were like, what would happen if we made an oat cookie?
+We were having a good old chit-chat, and one thing lead to another, and the idea of these cookies came about.
+We pondered, what would happen if we made an oat cookie?
 Not an oatmeal cookie because we already made that.
 Something with oat… what could we make?
 He seemed to have a good time coming up with ideas with me.

 When the dough was ready, The Papa wanted to call these energy bites.
 In fact, he felt these were awesome before they were baked, and thought that with a little more “glue”, uncooked, they would be perfect little energy balls.
 I then proceeded to tell him about the fact there was a ton of sugar in them since they were cookies.
 NOT healthy energy bites. haha.